Cepeen/cepeen.github.io/cluenotepadpp.md

 In certain circumstances, you may also have the right to object to the processing of your personal information.
-You can make such a request by contacting us using the contact details provided in the section "HOW CAN YOU CONTACT US ABOUT THIS NOTICE? <#contact>"below.
+You can make such a request by contacting us using the contact details provided in the section "HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

 We will consider and act upon any request following applicable data protection laws.